tlswg/tls13-spec/draft-ietf-tls-tls13.md

 certificates it applies to.
 This is slightly anomalous but matches the existing behavior for SignedCertificateTimestamps {{?RFC6962}}, and is more easily extensible in the handshake state machine.

-### PSK Binder

-%%% Authentication Messages
-       opaque PskBinderEntry<0..255>;

-       struct {
-           PskBinderEntry binding_data<0..2^16-1>;
-       } PskBinder;

-The "psk_binder" extension contains a series of HMAC values, one for PSK offered in the "pre_shared_keys" extension and in the same order.
-The "psk_binder" extension MUST be sent if the client offers a "pre_shared_key" extension and MUST NOT be sent otherwise.

-Each binding_data is computed the same way as the Finished.verify data value, using the PSK as the base key and the portion of the handshake transcript up to but not including the PskBinder extension as the Handshake Context.
-The Hash used in the computation is that associated with the indicated PSK.
-I.e.,

-        HMAC(HKDF-Expand-Label(PSK, "finished", "", Hash.length),
-             ClientHello[truncated])

-If the handshake includes a HelloRetryRequest, the initial ClientHello and HelloRetryRequest are included in the transcript along with the new ClientHello.
-For instance, if the client sends ClientHello1, its binder will be computed over:

-  ClientHello1[truncated]

-If the server responds with HelloRetryRequest, and the client then sends ClientHello2, it's binder will be computed over:

-  ClientHello1 + HelloRetryRequest + ClientHello[truncated]

-The actual ClientHello, complete with the full "psk_binder" extension is included in all other handshake hash computations.

-Servers MUST NOT send this extension.
-This extension MUST be the last extension in the ClientHello (this facilitates implementation as described below).
-Servers MUST check that it is the last extension and otherwise fail the handshake with an "illegal_parameter" alert.
-Prior to accepting a PSK, servers MUST validate its "psk_binder" value.
-Servers SHOULD NOT attempt to validate multiple binders; rather they SHOULD select a single PSK and validate solely its binder.

 ## Server Parameters